dmaccormac/dmaccormac.github.io/_posts/2024-12-23-dns-over-https.md

 # Configure DNS over HTTPS on Windows 11

-Windows 11 only supports a certain set of free DNS services.
+At this time, Windows 11 only supports a certain set of free DNS services.
 You can view this list by running the following command:

 ```bash
 netsh dns show encryption